 Mekong Review was launched at the Kampot Writers and Readers Festival in Cambodia in November 2015.
 Our ambition was to publish a magazine that would bring the region’s literary and intellectual life to a broader audience.
-Today it’s available in bookshops and cafes in the major cities in Southeast Asia and Australia.
+Today it’s available in bookshops and cafes in the major cities in Southeast Asia, Australia and the United States.

 What people said about us: